-Rob's Trail in Park City, UT is a fun & easy trail that climbs a mere 730 ft over 2 miles to a beautiful overlook of The Canyons Ski Resort, Park City, and surrounding mountains.
+Rob’s Trail in Park City, UT is a fun & easy trail that climbs a mere 1,000 ft over 2.5 miles to a beautiful overlook of The Canyons Ski Resort, Park City, and surrounding mountains.
 The trail works its way through evergreen forest, aspen trees, with great views along the way.
-This is a very popular trail, and therefor gets packed down during and right after a snowstorm.
-In summer it's a popular trail with mountain bikers connecting from the Mid-Mountain Trail so be careful of bikes flying through in warm months.
-This trail is dog friendly as well, but the best time to hike here with your furry friend is in Winter to avoid the bikers.
+This is a very popular trail, and therefore gets packed on weekends.
+In summer it’s a popular trail with mountain bikers connecting from the Mid-Mountain Trail so be careful of bikes flying through in warm months.
+This trail is dog friendly as well, but the best time to hike here with your furry friend is in early in the morning to avoid the bikers.

 From SLC head east on I-80 towards Park City.
 Take exit 145 for Kimball Junction and head south on HWY 224.
 In 2.1 miles turn Right onto Bear Hollow Drive at the light.
 Drive another 1.4 miles until you reach the TH on your left.
 Here is a driving map.
 There are no restrooms available.

 Distance: 5 miles RT